Senior Fitness Tips to Keep You Healthy Without Breaking the Bank

 René Taubensee, the co-owner of a Gymguyz franchise in West Orlando, explained that when it comes to devoting to a new fitness routine, “cost is always an issue, but pursuing a healthy lifestyle is always an investment in your future.”

-Personal trainers are going to be more expensive for single, one-on-one sessions, but René explained that discounts are not only offered for long-term commitments, but rates are also lower for groups of friends or family, as well.
-According to Lessons.com, the average session with a personal trainer is $55 per hour, but group rates average at $35.
-So ask your spouse, neighbors, or friends to make a workout group; not only is it a great way to get the most out of the sessions, you will be saving a lot of money, too.
+Personal trainers are going to be more expensive for single, one-on-one sessions, but René said discounts are not only offered for long-term commitments, but rates are also lower for groups of friends or family.
+According to the National Academy of Sports Medicine, the cost of a personal trainer ranges between $25 an hour and $100 or more an hour, depending on your location and fitness needs.
+So ask your spouse, neighbors or friends to make a workout group; not only is it a great way to get the most out of the sessions, you will be saving a lot of money, too.

 Making Senior Fitness a Priority Doesn’t Have to Break the Bank

-Simply put, there have never been more options for seniors looking to maintain a healthy quality of life without burning a hole in your wallet.
-Whatever path you take to physical fitness, either at home, a gym, with a personal trainer, or a more creative routine, you can find ways to save money while leading your best life.
+There are a wide range of options for seniors looking to maintain a healthy quality of life without burning a hole in their wallets.
+Whatever path you take to physical fitness, either at home, a gym, with a personal trainer or a more creative routine, you can find ways to save money while leading your best life.

 William Fewox has worked as a freelance writer since 2017, and his work is featured in literary magazines such as The Aquarian, The Navigator and The Historian.
 He has also self-published a handful of novels.
 He has worked as a Social Studies teacher and research assistant in local Florida museums and more recently has worked as an editor for start-up publishing company.
 William holds a bachelor’s degree in history from Jacksonville University.